ml5js/ml5-next-gen/CONTRIBUTING.md

 ### General Guidelines

-1. All ml5 functions called by the user should be defined in camel case.
+1. All ml5.hs functions called by the user are defined with "camelCase".

 2. The user accesses an instance of the ml5 model by calling the factory function `ml5.<modelName>`.
 For example: